There’s also a YouTube version of this article.

 Some output neurons - Parasol cells (ON and OFF varieties) and Recursive cells - produce the biggest response when the stimulus moves across its visual field.

 What kind of neuron circuits make that happen?

 For parasol cells, this paper suggests that it’s a network of special diffuse bipolar cells that makes it happen.

 When the signal moves left to right in the image below, the bipolar cells excite each other through gap junctions that let voltage jump from one cell to the next.

-Due to internal mechanisms of neurons, these signals add more than linearly, and produce a big response in the last bipolar neuron - ultimately exciting the parasol cell.
+Due to the internal mechanisms of neurons, these signals add more than linearly and produce a big response in the last bipolar neuron - ultimately exciting the parasol cell a lot.